Authors of section

 This very detailed classification is designed to be used in conjunction with the AO/OTA Fracture and Dislocation Classification.

-The detailed categorisation of open fractures by the AO system is most reliably done in the operating room at the completion of primary wound care and surgical excision.
+The detailed categorization of open fractures by the AO system is most reliably done in the operating room at the completion of primary wound care and surgical excision.

-When used in a large database this multifaceted, alphanumeric classification permits very precise comparison of injury types and is most useful as a research tool.
-However, its complexity renders it largely impractical for everyday use in clinical practice.
+When used in a large database, this multifaceted, alphanumeric classification permits very precise comparison of injury types and is useful as a research tool.
+Nevertheless, its complexity renders it impractical for everyday use in clinical practice.

 Comparative example